hawkeyedatatsai/Stroke-Prediction/README.md

 - Among the models I applied, oversampled logistic regression can predict over 70% of stroke.
 My recommendation is to use this model to identify individuals who may require medication or other interventions to reduce their risk of having a stroke.

 - Model Selection: Since this is a classification question, models include SVC, Logistic Regression, Random Forest, KNN and XGBooster are used.
+The value of true positive (TP) is emphasized because ideally we want to precisely predict the stroke.

-- Resampling method makes impact as all four models has TP>.5 are resampled.
+- Resampling method makes impact as all four models with TP>.5 are resampled.

 - SMOTE Logistic Regresion, tuned SMOTE Logistic Regresion and tuned oversampling Logistic Regresioncan can identify more than 70% of TP.
 These models are more likely to be used and applied in the real world.